jamietre/CsQuery/documentation/create.md

 There are several ways to interpret HTML:

 * as a complete document, e.g. a web page;
-* as content that should stand on its own but is not a complete doucment, e.g. copy for a content block, or something in a CMS;
+* as content that should stand on its own but is not a complete document, e.g. copy for a content block, or something in a CMS;
 * as a fragment, or a snippet or a template building-block which may be incomplete or out-of-context, such as a table cell like `<td></td>`

-It's important for CsQuery to understand the context so it can determine how to handle HTML that appears to be invalid correctly.
-HTML5 parsing rules specify a particular way of handling missing or incorrect markup.
-But if the context isn't a complete document, then it might not actually be invalid in that context.
+It's important for CsQuery to understand the context of a chunk of HTML.
+The HTML5 spec specifies particular way of handling missing or incorrect markup.
+But whether or not something's correct depends on where it appears.
+For example, a `<div>` can't be the child of an `<a>`.

+So, we need to know how something anything should be handled.
+If it's supposed to represent a complete document, then one set of rules applies.
+If it's just an arbitrary piece of HTML that will be added to a document later, then a different set of rules applies.
 Usually, you can just let CsQuery figure it out, but sometimes you may want to specify a certain context.

 #####Basic Method

+Create content, letting CsQuery automatically determine the context:

-    var dom = CQ.Create(..);   // Create content
+    var dom = CQ.Create(..);

-Creates content, automatically determining context.
-That is, HTML content can be: a complete document, general content that can be inserted in the `body` of a document, or context-specific content that can only exist in a certain tag context (e.g. `tr` can only be within a `tbody` or `thead` context).
+The HTML content can be: a complete document, general content that can be inserted in the `body` of a document, or context-specific content that can only exist in a certain tag context (e.g. `tr` can only be within a `tbody` or `thead` context).

+When called with no parameters other than the HTML, CsQuery will assess the context by looking at the first tag.
+There input can be a `string`, a `Stream`, or a `TextReader`.

-There are overloads for accepting `string` and  `Stream` inputs.
-You can also specify the handling using optional parameters:
+You can also specify the handling, as well as other options, using optional parameters:

     Create(string html,
         HtmlParsingMode mode = HtmlParsingMode.Auto,
         HtmlParsingOptions options = HtmlParsingOptions.Default,
         DocType docType = DocType.HTML5);

-`HtmlParsingMode` determines the way CsQuery interprets your HTML.
+`HtmlParsingMode` determines context.

 * `HtmlParsingMode.Auto` means let CsQuery figure it out.
 Anything starting an `html` or `body` is treated as a complete document; anything starting with a block element is content; anything else is considered a fragment and will be assumed to be in a valid context.
 * `HtmlParsingMode.Document` means the content will be treated as a complete document.
-Missing `html`, `body`, `head` and `title` tags will be generated to produce a complete DOM.
+Missing `html`, `body`, and `head` tags will be generated to produce a complete DOM.
 * `HtmlParsingMode.Content` means its not a full document, but is expected to be valid in a `body` context.
 For example, content starting with `<tr> ... </tr>` would be invalid and handled according to HTML5 rules (typically, discarded).
 * `HtmlParsingMode.Fragment` means its an arbitrary fragment and will be treated as if its in a valid context.